ninetyfour-be/cc-python/{{ cookiecutter.__project_uid }}/docs/install.md

 ### On Windows

-1. Open *Power Shell* in the directory of the project.
+1. Open *Power Shell* in the directory of the extracted project.
 2. ```
    python38 -m venv .venv
    ```